The Relic: Reception

-On review aggregator Rotten Tomatoes, The Relic holds an approval rating of 38%, based on 34 reviews, and an average rating of 4.7/10.
+On review aggregator Rotten Tomatoes, The Relic holds an approval rating of 39%, based on 33 reviews, with the consensus: "Fleeting moments of brainless monster mayhem aside, The Relic proves to be too predictably derivative for its own good."
 On Metacritic, the film has a weighted average score of 55 out of 100, based on 14 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 James Berardinelli of ReelViews said that "when all is said and done, this horror/science fiction amalgamation seems like nothing more ambitious than a bad reworking of elements from Aliens, Species, Jaws and Predator."

 Positive reviews came from critics Roger Ebert and Gene Siskel; Siskel described the film as "surprisingly entertaining", and Ebert said that the film was clever in how it "combines the conventions of the horror and disaster genres" and "is actually a lot of fun, if you like special effects and gore."

 Film historian Leonard Maltin gave the movie 2.5 out of a possible 4 stars, summing it up as "Alien in a museum".

 Peter Stack of the San Francisco Chronicle gave the film a mixed review, stating, The Relic' will quickly fade to video, where it might fare well as a bump-in-the-night benefiting from the fast-forward button."

 Russell Smith of The Austin Chronicle gave the film a 2.5/5 stating, "Long story short: This film stands as a near-perfect specimen of two hardy cinema archetypes – the cheesy but diverting creature feature and the weekend bargain matinee."

 In a more negative review, Richard Harrington of The Washington Post stated, "It's a familiar story in the horror film business: good novel, terrible adaptation (just ask Stephen King and Clive Barker).
 As written by Douglas Preston and Lincoln Child, "The Relic" deserved to be taken off the shelf; as adapted by a quartet of screenwriters and directed by Peter Hyams, it should have been left on one."

 Despite the negative reviews, the film gained a strong following.
 Lead actress, Penelope Ann Miller is fond of the film: "It had a lot of things in it that were definitely out there.
 But it was a good scary movie."

 The film was nominated for multiple science-fiction and fantasy awards, including best horror film and best actress (for Penelope Ann Miller) at the 1997 Saturn Awards.